-We've broken down our gongs into categories to allow you to better locate just the right gong.
+We've broken down our gongs into seven categories to allow you to better locate just the right gongs.

 The Chao Gong is a very elegant and distinctive gong that produces a full and sustained wash of musical overtones.
 Its beauty and its traditional appearance make it a centerpiece in any space, indoors or outdoors.
 This style of gong dates from the Han Dynasty where it was used for spiritual drumming, large meetings, and to announce the procession of important people.
 In more modern times, the chao gong has found a place in different genres of music, most notably symphony orchestras.
 Otherwise known as a tam-tam, the Chao Gong is one of the most familiar looking Chinese gongs.
 The chao gong differs in shape from the wind gong in that it has a rim around the outside edge.
 It also has a very distinctive "target" appearance.
 On the chao gong, the center spot and outside rim retain the black copper oxide that forms when the gong is made.
 On the rest of the gong this coating is removed and the surface is polished.
 Chao gongs are available in a range of sizes, with each size having its own distinct full sound.
 Smaller sizes have a rich but higher sound while the larger sizes are deeper and ring with more power and sustain.

 The Hu Yin gong has a descending pitch when struck.
 In Chinese opera, gongs of various sizes are used to coordinate the action as well as the position and personality of each character as the plot develops.
 Traditionally made, each gong requires multi-directional lathing and hand hammering to reach its final form.
 A product of true craftsmanship each gong has a dynamic range, projection, and resonance.